A mutual fund is a pooled investment where money from numerous investors is combined and professionally managed across stocks, bonds, or other assets.

 - Post-career income stability

-- Balancing risk after high earning years
+- Balancing risk from high earnings

 - Structuring taxable vs tax-advantaged accounts